edgio-docs/edgio-docs/guides/next.md

   .use(nextRoutes)
 ```

-The `renderNextPage` function returns a promise that resolves when Next.js has rendered the response and takes the following parameters:
+The `renderNextPage` function takes the following parameters:

-* nextRoute - `String` The next.js route path
+- nextRoute - `String` The next.js route path
-* res - `ResponseWriter` The ResponseWriter passed to your route handler
+- res - `ResponseWriter` The ResponseWriter passed to your route handler
-* params - `Object|Function` An object containing query params to provide to the next page, or a function that takes the route's path params and the request and returns a params object.
+- params - `Object|Function` An object containing query params to provide to the next page, or a function that takes the route's path params and the request and returns a params object.

 ### Caching

 The easiest way to add edge caching to your Next.js app is to add caching routes before the middleware.
 For example,
 imagine you have `/pages/p/[productId].js`.
 Here's how you can SSR responses as well as cache calls to `getServerSideProps`:

 ```js
 new Router()